How Much Rent Should You Charge in Ontario (2023)?

 There’s also CMHC’s Rental Market Report, which provides in-depth analysis and market trends for major centres across Ontario and all other Canadian provinces.
 The only downside to this report is that it’s published annually so the data isn’t always current.

-Of course, you can also go straight to the source and look at rental prices in listings (online, in local real estate papers, real estate signs around town, etc.).
+Of course, you can also go straight to the source and look at rental prices in listings (online, in local real estate papers, real estate signs around town, etc.), such as those on Rhenti.

 To make sure you’re working with the latest data, we encourage you to dig into these sources and do your own research.
-That said, here’s a look at average rent prices across Ontario*:
+But to help get you started, here’s a look at average rent prices across Ontario*:

 Factor in anything that adds or detracts value